 Ref.
-Task Name Task Detail When Resulting Information Method Completion Events 51.01 Submit "NUG Adjustment Amount Information" online via the IESO portal.
-OEFC submits information online via the Settlements community of the IESO portal.
+Task Name Task Detail When Resulting Information Method Completion Events 51.01 Submit "NUG Adjustment Amount Information" via Online IESO.
+OEFC submits information via the Submit Settlement Claim action available through Online IESO.
 Within four business days after the last trading day of every month. for any differences between the contract price for NUG output and the market price for NUG output for the previous month.
-Monthly forecast NUG rate in \$/MWh IESO Portal.
-Declaration information is sent to us. for the current month.
+Monthly forecast NUG rate in \$/MWh for the current Online IESO.
+Declaration information is sent to us. month.
 Monthly forecast NUG production in MW for the current month.
 51.02 Receipt of online data submission.
 We receive the online data submission from OEFC .
 In the event further information is required, the OEFC is requested to resubmit the data.
 Upon receipt of information.
 Acknowledgement.
-IESO Portal.
+Online IESO.
 We receive information.